vlandham/captain_z/out/captain_z.md

 But other folks had different ideas about what was hidden there.
 Some said gold or jewels.
 Others said magical bells, wands, or books.
 One old man even thought there to be a room full of the tastiest meats and pies ever to be found.
 Never mind how such a room could be kept stocked with such treats, or why this food would be on an island with no one on it.

-Captain Z didn't know which of the stories to believe, but she believed Castle Island to hold something worth searching for.
-And that's why she kept on searching for a way to find this island and a way to find the treasure hidden here.
+Captain Z didn't know which of the stories to believe, but she knew Castle Island held something worth searching for.
+And that's why she kept searching for a way to find the island and a way to find the treasure hidden here.

 #